AzyCrw4282/mysql-gateway/README.md

 ## What is it?

-To interact wit the `mysql` database it requires you to either access it via the work-bench or on the `cmd-line/terminal` through `mysql` cli.
-This for simple operation is cumbersome and so this was born to solve that, e.g.
+To interact wit the `mysql` database it requires you to either access it via the work-bench or on the `cmd-line/terminal` through `mysql` CLI module.
+This for simple operation is cumbersome and so this was project born to solve that, e.g.

 To `SELECT * from users`, you simply do
 ```